aaronparker/aaronparker.github.io/_posts/2006-09-19-windows-vista-and-font-inconsistency.md

 tags:
   - Fonts
 ---
-I&#8217;m not alone in my frustration with Windows Vista (or Windows XP) and the inconsistency in font usage.
+I'm not alone in my frustration with Windows Vista (or Windows XP) and the inconsistency in font usage.
 Fonts are definitely in your face and consistent font usage helps the user distinguish between a UI element and content.
 David Vronay, Research Manager for Windows User Experience Compliance, has posted a response to [a thread that I started](http://shellrevealed.com/forums/thread/493.aspx) on font inconsistency at [shell: revealed](http://shellrevealed.com/).
-Here&#8217;s what he had to say on the topic:
+Here's what he had to say on the topic:

 > The inconsistencies are mostly in two categories:
 >